bonitasoft/bonita-doc/md/software-extensibility.md

 In Teamwork, Efficiency, and Performance editions

-From Bonita BPM 6.3, the Engine authentication service is considered to be an official extension point of the solution.
+From Bonita 6.3, the Engine authentication service is considered to be an official extension point of the solution.
 It is now safe to provide your own implementation of this service to better fit the needs of your projects.
-[Default authentication implementations](user-authentication-overview.md) are provided allow to check user credentials from the Bonita BPM database, LDAP or a CAS SSO server (using JAAS).
+[Default authentication implementations](user-authentication-overview.md) are provided allow to check user credentials from the Bonita database, LDAP or a CAS SSO server (using JAAS).
 To implement an Authentication Service, provide a Java class respecting the Authentication Service interface.

 ### Event handlers